HaxeFlixel/flixel-docs/documentation/02_handbook/07-flxtween.html.md

 If you start a tween using the code above, it will run until the desired values are reached, then stop.
 As the `tween()` method returns an object of type `FlxTween`, keeping this object in a variable allows you to access the current tween running if you wish to control it.

-For example, this code stops the translation of the sprite if the player presses the spacebar of his keyboard:
+For example, this code stops the translation of the sprite if the player presses the spacebar of their keyboard:

 ```haxe
 var tween:FlxTween;